 Announcing the 2016 Pioneer Day Guest Artists

-This year’s Pioneer Day concert guests are one of the Choir’s most popular guest artists, having performed in the 2007 Christmas concerts, four Cultural Olympiad concerts held in the Tabernacle during the 2002 Winter Olympic Games, and numerous Music and the Spoken Word appearances.
+This year’s Pioneer Day concert guests are one of the Choir’s most popular guest artists, having performed in the 2007 Christmas concerts, four Cultural Olympiad concerts held in the Tabernacle during the 2002 Winter Olympic Games, and numerous Music & the Spoken Word appearances.
 We are pleased to announce the King’s Singers as our special guests.

 The King’s Singers, England’s six-man a cappella vocal ensemble, is acclaimed worldwide for its virtuosity, energy, and charm.
 The group is also in global demand, touring regularly to Europe, North and South America, Asia, and Australasia.
 Double Grammy® Award-winning artists, the group was honored in 2009 for its Signum Classics release Simple Gifts and again in 2012 for its contribution to Eric Whitacre’s Light and Gold album on Universal/Decca.